 Allowable activities on NCC properties and access

 Allowable activities on NCC properties are defined by each property's management plan.
-There is no one-size-fits-all approach to what kinds of recreation activities in which visitors can engage on our conservation lands.
-Some properties remain completely closed to the public in order to protect the sensitive ecology that made the land so important to conserve.
-Other conservation areas can withstand a wide range of recreational pursuits without any harm coming to the natural habitat.
+There is no one-size-fits-all approach to what kinds of recreation activities visitors can engage in on our conservation lands.
+Some properties remain completely closed to the public to protect the sensitive ecology that made the land so important to conserve.
+Other areas can withstand a wide range of recreational pursuits without any harm to the natural habitat.

 Find an NCC representative in this area:

 Southeast Alberta: Alberta region office